apify/apify-docs/content/academy/api_scraping/general_api_scraping/handling_pagination.md

 Becoming more and more common is cursor-based pagination.
 Like with offset-based pagination, a **limit** parameter is usually present; however, instead of **offset**, **cursor** is used instead.
 A cursor is just a marker (sometimes a token, a date, or just a number) for an item in the dataset.
 All results returned back from the API will be records that come after the item matching the **cursor** parameter provided.

+One of the most painful things about scraping APIs with cursor pagination is that you can't skip to, for example, the 5th page.
+You have to paginate through each page one by one.

 > Note: SoundCloud [migrated](https://developers.soundcloud.com/blog/pagination-updates-on-our-api) over to using cursor-based pagination; however, they did not change the parameter name from **offset** to **cursor**.
 Always be on the lookout for this type of stuff!

 ## [](#using-next-page) Using "next page"